 1. Database.
-This is where your post or pages stored, comments, and many plugin or theme settings.
+This is where your posts or pages stored, comments, and many plugins or theme settings.

 2. Images inside uploads folder inside wp-content folder.

-3. Premium themes or plugins and its configurations if there are any.
+3. Premium themes or plugins and configurations if there are any.

 4. Important files, as wp-config.php, .htaccess, or any folders like download folders, affiliate links folders, and some other verification files if there are any.